VascoSch92/sequentium/README.md

 If you would like to contribute to the project, take a look to the section [_How to contribute_](https://github.com/VascoSch92/sequentium/wiki/5.-How-to-contribuite) in the wiki.

-For some practical example on how to use Sequentium, take al look [_here_](https://github.com/VascoSch92/sequentium/examples)
+For some practical examples on how to use Sequentium, take al look [_here_](https://github.com/VascoSch92/sequentium/examples).

 ## Quick start

 To install Sequentium, use the following command: